-Whitefish Lake (Table 8)
+Whitefish Lake (Table 10)

 Bull trout are presently uncommon in Whitefish Lake.
 This is likely due in large part to the extensive presence of introduced species including brook trout, lake trout, Lake Superior whitefish, northern pike, and Mysis, in addition to several others.
 Road and railroad construction, timber management, municipal and subdivision development that has occurred along the lakeshore and in the Swift Creek Drainage upstream have also contributed to this population's current condition.
 Historically, the Whitefish River was dammed in association with a sawmill operation.
 It is unknown how this temporary break in connectivity may have influenced the bull trout population.
 Whitefish Lake is particularly noteworthy because of its relatively large size (3,350 acres) and its similarity to Flathead Lake.
 It contains all the same species as Flathead and is subject to similar pressures from human activities.
+There is only one bull trout spawning stream (Swift Creek) Whitefish Lake Drainage.

 We completed annual redd count surveys in the Swift Creek Drainage upstream from Whitefish Lake beginning in 1993.
-Field crews documented limited bull trout spawning in the West Fork of Swift Creek during the past 12 years with an average of 4 redds annually.
-Surveyors found no redds during the 1997 count, which occurred on October 31.
-The maximum number observed was 12 in 2001.
-We have observed limited bull nc=No counts conducted.
+Field crews documented limited bull trout spawning in the West Fork of Swift Creek during the past 12 years with an average of 4 redds